-- 61. If a learner's details or circumstances change, you must tell the SLC as soon as you are aware as this will reduce the risk of a learner becoming legally responsible for a loan for a qualification they are no longer studying.
-Learners also have a responsibility to keep the SLC informed of changes to their circumstances. - 62.
-The following reasons may result in a learner's details or circumstances changing from the information they supplied in their initial application.

-- 62.1 A change in personal details. - 62.2 A change in provider. - 62.3 A change of learning aim. - 62.4 A change of loan amount or the fee you charge.
-(Please refer to paragraph 64.) - 62.5 Cancellation of an application. - 62.6 Withdrawal from the qualification. - 62.7 Taking a break from learning or suspending or resuming learning. - 63.
-Only a learner can make a request to the SLC to change their personal details or to request an increase in their loan amount. - 64.
-If the qualification or fees change, you must provide the learner with another learning and funding information letter in advance of the change being implemented. - 65.
-If a learner changes provider during their learning, you must inform SLC through the learning provider portal and the learner must be marked as a withdrawal from your organisation.
-Where late notification of withdrawal results in an overpayment, SLC will recover this overpayment from your future loan payments.
-If you have insufficient future loan payments, SLC will ask you to repay any overpayment directly. - 66.
-You can find detailed information and guidance on managing changes of circumstance on the SLC's learning provider services website. - 67.
+- 67. If a learner's details or circumstances change, you must tell the SLC as soon as you are aware as this will reduce the risk of a learner becoming legally responsible for a loan for a qualification they are no longer studying.
+You must ensure that learners are aware that they have a responsibility to keep the SLC informed of any changes to their circumstances. - 68.
+The following reasons may result in a learner's details or circumstances changing from the information they supplied in their initial application. - 68.1 A change in personal details. - 68.2 A change in provider. - 68.3 A change of learning aim. - 68.4 A change of loan amount or the fee you charge (see paragraph 70). - 68.5 Cancellation of an application. - 68.6 Withdrawal from the qualification. - 68.7 Taking a break from learning or suspending or resuming learning. - 69.
+Only a learner can make a request to the SLC to change their personal details or to request an increase in their loan amount. - If the qualification or fees change, you must provide the learner with another learning and funding information letter in advance of the change being implemented. - 71.
+You can find detailed information and guidance on managing changes of circumstance on the SLC's learning provider services website. - 72.
 Further information about managing changes of circumstances for offenders is given in Annex 2.